Contra Roosh V. on Evolution

 That’s a strawman.
 The metaphor of a struggle for existence does not imply the outward appearance of violent conflict at all times.

-As for altruism, it doesn’t exist except as a small scale aberration.
-Altruism is a myth, not a reality.
+Altruism is mostly a myth, not a reality.
 People give a very small percentage of their incomes to charity, less than they spend on entertainment.
 Most charity contributions come from a few wealthy people with a lot of extra money.
-Charity often has an ulterior motive, such as buying political influence with a contribution.
+Charity often has an ulterior motive, such as buying political influence or laundering money.
 When you take into account tax breaks and the diminishing marginal utility of money, it is insignificant as a percentage of what people spend their time and effort on.

 Considering that no modern Western citizen has seen starvation, or likely ever will, they’ll luckily escape Darwin’s all-encompassing theory for their entire lives.
 So while food is plentiful, and there is no struggle for life, what biological theory of life are we following?
 What is determining the progress of the species?
 It surely isn’t evolution by natural selection.
 A program of “everyone lives” and “everyone can reproduce if they want” is not what any Darwinist has proposed.

-Starvation isn’t as far in the past as you seem to think, and it may not be that far in the future.
-Many people went hungry in the US during the 1930s.
-In the Soviet Union, millions died of starvation in the 1920s and 30s.
-People are starving today in North Korea.
+Starvation isn’t that far in the past, and it may not be that far in the future.
+Many people went hungry in the United States during the 1930s.
+In the Soviet Union, millions died of starvation in the 1920s and 1930s.
+Famine killed roughly 85 million people in the 20th century.
+(See Famines at Our World in Data.)

-If everyone lived to adulthood, and there were no restrictions on reproduction, then the selective pressure on human nature would be entirely based on the choice to reproduce.
+If everyone lived to adulthood, and there were no restrictions on reproduction, then natural selection would be entirely based on the choice to reproduce.
 That choice is not magic.
-It is determined by brains, and different brains make different choices.
-Given those conditions, evolution would select for brains that choose to reproduce, for whatever reason.
+Brains make choices, and different brains make different choices in the same environment.
+If modern conditions last long enough, evolution will generate brains that choose to reproduce.

-Primitive or uncivilized people usually have a very high rate of death from warfare and other forms of violence.
-I don’t know about the Yaghans specifically, but ask yourself this: Why did the Yaghans live in a shitty place like Tierra del Fuego instead of a nice place like Buenos Aires?
-Because they got their asses kicked in tribal warfare, over and over, forcing them into a really hostile environment.
+Primitive/uncivilized people usually have a high rate of death from warfare and other forms of violence.
+Why did the Yahgans live in a shitty place like Tierra del Fuego, instead of a nice place like Buenos Aires?
+Without a doubt, they were forced into that hostile environment by tribal warfare.
+Today, the Yahgans are almost extinct.

 …what would it be like, to meet a population of humans who really were always engaged in a Darwinian struggle for life?
 I cannot say.
 The best I can summon up is a very indistinct picture of a number of people in a sort of pandemonium competition for food.
 In my picture, the people are not distinguishable from one another by age, by sex, by rank, or by anything.